inflearn logo

 • Study the definition of multivariable functions required for optimization theory.

-• Studying differentiation of multivariable functions
+• Studying the differentiation of multivariable functions

 • Taylor expansion of multivariable functions